Craig Garland

 Craig Anthony Garland (born 9 September 1964) is an Australian politician, fisherman and environmentalist representing the Division of Braddon in the Tasmanian House of Assembly since the 2024 Tasmanian state election.
-He has convictions for driving under the influence of alcohol and cannabis.

 Political career

 Garland first stood as a candidate in the 2018 Tasmanian state election in Braddon, receiving almost 2,000 votes.
 He then ran for the federal division with the same name and boundaries in the 2018 by-election.
 Despite being a political newcomer, his self-funded grassroots campaign attracted sufficient attention that ABC News journalist Alexandra Humphries stated that "[y]ou could be forgiven for thinking that both the Liberal and Labor parties see independent candidate Craig Garland as their main opposition".

 His decision to direct preferences on his how-to-vote cards to the ALP candidate Justine Keay ahead of the Liberal Party's Brett Whitely saw his attract the ire of then federal senator for Tasmania Eric Abetz, who held a press conference to highlight that Garland had pleaded guilty to an assault charge in Victoria in 1994.
 Garland responded that the charge related to an incident where he had stepped in to help a group of friends who were being bashed, stating "I've got nothing to hide whatsoever.
 If I was faced with the same situation again and had two young blokes being chased down the road being bashed, I'd do the same thing again."
 He added that "They're clutching at straws.
 Obviously, they're worried about me...
 They've got a minority view, they want to rule — they're an elitist, self-entitled pack of pricks."
 Abetz later criticised Garland's use of offensive language in calling him a "prick".

 He went on to contest the 2019 election for the federal Senate in Tasmania, polling just over 1% of the vote.